computer-lab/computerlab.io/source/_posts/lab-README.md

 A **Partner** owns a part of the Cloister Products LLC, the Limited Liability Company that backs Computer Lab.
-A Partner can make deals on behalf of the company, and recruit Contractors to work on projects as necessary.
+A Partner can make deals on behalf of the company and recruit Contractors to work on projects as necessary.
 Computer Lab's profits are distributed annually to partners based on an "Eat What You Kill" formula that includes the business generated and managed by each partner, each partner's personal billable work, and other contributions as agreed on by the partners.

-A **Contractor** has access to the Computer Lab resources within the scope of a certain project, whether the project is client work or research.
+A **Contractor** has access to Computer Lab resources within the scope of a certain project, whether the project is client work or research.
 Contractors are independent contractors, with their own software or design practice, and are paid as such.
 Computer Lab maintains an index of good contractors, and reaches out to them when good projects arise.
-Sometimes Computer Lab will just pass projects on to them, if there isn't a Partner able and willing to manage the project.
+Sometimes Computer Lab will just pass projects on to them, if there isn't a Partner willing and able to manage the project.

 ## Communication